 When you plan your road trip from Vancouver to and through the Rocky Mountains, your toughest decision will be which route to take.
 We’ve chosen three routes that all lead to the same destination.
 However, there are vastly different adventures along the way!

-If you seek adventure filled with amazing wine, great food, and abundant fun, be sure your road trip takes you along the Hope-Princeton, Hwy 3, through Manning Provincial Park.
+If you seek adventure filled with amazing wine, great food, and abundant fun, be sure your road trip takes you east on Highway 3 then north on Route 97.
 Beginning in Vancouver, your drive will be approximately 12 hours.
 Your route takes you through the cities and towns of Princeton, Osoyoos, Oliver, Penticton, West Kelowna, Kelowna, Vernon, Sicamous, Revelstoke, and then through the Rocky Mountains to Banff.
 We strongly advise you carve out time to visit some places along the way.

 This route takes you through some incredibly fertile land that yields delicious wines and juicy fruits.
 The city of Osoyoos has the claim to fame of having the warmest freshwater lake in Canada, making its warm sandy beaches the perfect place for a dip.
 Osoyoos is also Canada’s only arid desert, where you’ll find unique flora and fauna not found anywhere else in the country.

 It’s here you’ll find some of the world’s more awarded and delicious wines.
 Between Osoyoos and Kelowna, there are upwards of 172 amazing wineries.
 History buffs take note, the first recorded vineyard planted in the Okanagan was located at the Oblate Mission in Kelowna in 1859.
 The grapes were made into sacramental wine for the celebration of Eucharist.